As of Sept. 30, 2021, California introduced the ABC testing exemptions to its law aimed at...

 Responsibility of Employers

-Since California requires business owners to sponsor a savings program for their workers, they will need to ensure that they are compliant.
+Since California requires business owners to sponsor a savings program for their workers, they must ensure that they are compliant.
 If an employer does not sponsor any retirement program, they will have to face action by the city.

 FREQUENTLY ASKED QUESTIONS